top of page

 Using a jar funnel, fill up the quart jars leaving 1-inch of headspace.

-Once your sauce has completed processing, space the jars about an inch apart on a heat-resistant surface for 24 hours to cool and completely seal.
+Once your sauce has completed processing and the pressure is down to zero, remove the lid and allow the jars to cool for 10 minutes.
+Then, space the jars about an inch apart on a heat-resistant surface for 24 hours to cool and completely seal.

 A plate of spaghetti with meat sauce and grated cheese on a dark wooden table.
 A fork rests on the plate's edge.